IBM-Bluemix-Docs/containers/cs_troubleshoot.md

   ```
   {: screen}

-Or when you use kubectl exec, attach, or logs and you receive this error:
+If you run kubectl exec, attach, or logs, you might see the following message.

   ```
   Error from server: error dialing backend: dial tcp XXX.XXX.XXX:10250: getsockopt: connection timed out
   ```
   {: screen}

-Or when kubectl proxy succeeds, but the dashboard is not available and you receive this error:
+If kubectl proxy succeeds, but the dashboard is not available, you might see the following message.

   ```
   timeout on 172.xxx.xxx.xxx
   ```
   {: screen}

-Or when your worker nodes are stuck in a reloading loop.

 {: tsCauses}
 You might have an additional firewall set up or customized your existing firewall settings in your {{site.data.keyword.BluSoftlayer_notm}} account. {{site.data.keyword.containershort_notm}} requires certain IP addresses and ports to be opened to allow communication from the worker node to the Kubernetes master and vice versa.
+Another reason might be that the worker nodes are stuck in a reloading loop.

 {: tsResolve}
 This task requires an [Administrator access policy](cs_cluster.html#access_ov).
 Verify your current [access policy](cs_cluster.html#view_access).